 Through a minor procedure the ears can be set back to a natural position.
 There is very little discomfort and people can resume a fairly normal schedule within a week.
 It is best to undergo the procedure around 5 or 6 years of age or older, when patients are physically and emotionally mature enough for the procedure.
 Ideally, the intervention is early enough to prevent the damaging effects of cruel psychosocial remarks.
 However adults who undergo the procedure typically experience a high degree of satisfaction.

-With his artistic eye, precise hands, and understanding hearts, board-certified facial plastic surgeons Drs.
+With artistic eyes, precise hands, and understanding hearts, board-certified facial plastic surgeons Drs.
 Brenton and Cody Koch enhance faces and change lives.

 An incision on the back of the ear exposes the ear cartilage, which is then reshaped and sutured to properly shape the ear and position it closer to the head.
 An immediate and gratifying correction is achieved.
 Asymmetric ears can also be brought into symmetry with this technique.

 The procedure is most often performed on children between the ages of 4 and 14, but can be performed on older patients.
 Ear surgery typically takes 2 to 3 hours to complete and is usually performed in an outpatient surgical center under general anesthesia.
 After ear surgery, some throbbing, aching, swelling and redness can occur, which can be controlled with prescription pain medication.

 Stitches typically dissolve or are removed within a week.
 Patients are usually able to return to work or school within 5 to 7 days after the procedure, though more strenuous activities and contact sports should be avoided for 1 to 2 months.
-Dr. Koch will provide you with thorough aftercare instructions to ensure a complete and rapid recovery.
+Your doctor will provide you with thorough aftercare instructions to ensure a complete and rapid recovery.